Avaiga/taipy-getting-started-core/step_06/ReadMe.md

 *Time to complete: 15 minutes; Level: Intermediate*

 Skipping tasks is an essential feature of Taipy.
-Running twice a function with the same input parameters creates the same output for a given scenario.
+Running twice a function with the same inputs can create the same output.
 Executing this sort of function is a waste of time and resources.

 Taipy Core provides for each task the _skippable_ attribute.
 If this attribute is set to True, Taipy Core’s scheduler automatically detects if changes have occurred on any of the input Data Nodes of a task.
 If no changes have occurred, it automatically skips the execution of that task.
-By default, skippable is set to False.
+By default, _skippable_ is set to False.

 ![](config_06.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }